xot/ElectraOne/README.md

 ## Current limitations

 - Externally stored, user-defined, presets are not implemented yet.
 (You *can* add them to ```Devices.py```.)
-- Values are not always shown on the E1 exactly as how Ableton displays them.
-This is particularly the case for non-integer, non-linear, controls in on-the-fly constructed presets.
 - Uploading large patches is *slow*, unless you enable fast loading.
 (Best to stick to preloaded patches or setting ```ORDER = ORDER_DEVICEDICT```, which is the default.)